 But if you’re new to the party, there’s a good chance you’re going to make some mistakes.

-These aren’t those Twitter mistakes that you read about in the paper or see on TMZ.
+These aren’t massive, news-breaking Twitter mistakes that you’d read about in the paper or see on tabloid websites.
+They are simple and easy-to-fix mistakes that are often made by people who just don’t know any better.

-These are simple and easy-to-fix mistakes that are often made by people who just don’t know any better.
-(For me, it took having my boss at my first social media gig telling me to watch my spelling and to lay off the exclamation points.)
+For me, it took having my boss at my first social media gig telling me to watch my spelling and to lay off the exclamation points.
 For you, I asked around at Constant Contact to see if anyone had any input on mistakes that make businesses look dumb on Twitter.

 (Also, check out 25 Things that Make You Look Dumb on Facebook.)

 Here are 25 things to be aware of on Twitter: